MichalKarbownik/falcon-docs/docs/falcon-client/state-management.md

 Note: You need to return `null` here because TODO

-At this point you are ready to write your `Mutation` component which will expose a function to your React components to toggle the Sidebar's state.
+At this point you are ready to write your `Mutation` component which will expose a function to your React components you can use to toggle the Sidebar's `isOpen` state.

 ```jsx
 // SidebarMutation.js